 Under the arrangements for non-domestic rates, the Council collects rates for its area based on local rateable values (determined by the Valuation Office Agency, an executive agency of HM Revenue and Customs) multiplied by the multiplier (determined by the Government).
-For 2023/24 there are two multipliers, the non-domestic rating multiplier of 51.2p (51.2p in 2022/23) and the small business non-domestic rating multiplier of 49.9p (49.9p in 2022/23).
+For 2024/25 there are two multipliers, the non-domestic rating multiplier of 54.6p and the small business non-domestic rating multiplier of 49.9p.

-The Council's total Non-Domestic Rates Rateable Value at 31 March 2024 was £55.868m (£52.955m at 31 March 2023).
+The Council's total Non-Domestic Rates Rateable Value at 31 March 2025 was £55.715m (£55.868m at 31 March 2024).